containerd/nerdctl/docs/testing/tools.md

 Secondly, `Data` allows defining and manipulating "configuration" data.

 In the case of nerdctl here, the following configuration options are defined:
-- `WithConfig(Docker, NotCompatible)` to flag a test as not compatible
-- `WithConfig(Mode, Private)` will entirely isolate the test using a different namespace, data root, nerdctl config, etc
 - `WithConfig(NerdctlToml, "foo")` which allows specifying a custom config
 - `WithConfig(DataRoot, "foo")` allowing to point to a custom data-root
 - `WithConfig(HostsDir, "foo")` to point to a specific hosts directory